-This blog is shared by the members of the Nordic Noir Book Club in London.
+This blog was conceived and founded by Jakob Stougaard-Nielsen to be shared and developed by colleagues at UCL Scandinavian Studies and the members of the Nordic Noir Book Club in London.
 The Book Club was founded in 2010 as a forum for readers to come together and share their thoughts and passions for Scandinavian crime fiction and Nordic cultures.
-Since then we have enjoyed talks and readings by authors such as Haakan Nesser, Yrsa Sigurðardóttir, Gunnar Staalesen, Sissel-Jo Gazan, Jussi Adler Olsen and discussed the importance of volcanic activities, snowy landscapes and the Øresund Bridge in Nordic Noir.
+Since then we have enjoyed talks and readings by authors such as Haakan Nesser, Yrsa Sigurðardóttir, Gunnar Staalesen, Sissel-Jo Gazan, Jussi Adler Olsen and discussed the importance of volcanic activities, snowy landscapes and the Øresund Bridge in Nordic Noir novels and TV series.

 At the top of the blog page you can find links to pages dedicated to past Book Club Events (Silence in the Snow, featuring Håkan Nesser, and Secrets in the Ash featuring Yrsa Sigurðardóttir etc).
 We have links to podcasts from the events, which can also be accessed from our iTunes feed.
 If you are unable to join us live, you can listen to the discussion from home and post your thoughts on the blog.
 Podcasts from the events are available on iTunes.

 The Nordic Noir Book Club was initially made possible by a UCL Beacon Bursary for Public Engagement.

 Dr Jakob Stougaard-Nielsen, Senior Lecturer in Scandinavian Literature (UCL), contact: firstname.lastname@example.org